Legal Information on South Carolina Law

 How much can I recover if I am hurt for my injury other than for non-economic damages?

 Generally, the damages include lost wages, loss of earning capacity, and medical bills.
-There are many other elements of damages which your lawyer will explore.
+There are many other elements of damages which your injury lawyer will explore.

 Lost Wages and Loss of Earning Capacity